 History of the Great Lakes Consortium

 The Consortium has its roots in a taskforce formed in the early 1980’s.
 Consortium membership is fluid but typically includes representatives from the eight U.S. states bordering the Great Lakes - Indiana, Illinois, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin.
+Recently, membership expanded to include the Great Lakes Indian Fish and Wildlife Commission and the Ontario Ministry of the Environment and Climate Change.

 The Consortium originally formed on an ad hoc basis in the early 1980's.
 As a part of the Great Lakes Toxic Substances Control Agreement of 1986, the group was formally established as the Council of Great Lakes Governors’ Fish Consumption Advisory Task Force.
 The Task Force was charged by the Council of Great Lakes Governors with developing common fish advisories for important sport fish species that range widely in open waters of the Great Lakes (i.e. Lakes Superior, Michigan, Huron, Erie and Ontario).
 In response, the Task Force developed a method for assessing risks and issuing fish consumption advice so that the advice issued by each state bordering the Great Lakes would be consistent in protecting the health of people who eat fish from the Great Lakes.